adambraimbridge/origami-repo-data/README.md

 ### Required everywhere

+  * `DATABASE_URL`: A PostgreSQL connection string, with write permission on a database
   * `NODE_ENV`: The environment to run the application in.
 One of `production`, `development` (default), or `test` (for use in automated tests).
   * `PORT`: The port to run the application on.